Canon 5D Mark III vs Panasonic FZ330

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark III and Panasonic Lumix DMC-FZ330 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ330 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark III does not offer wifi capability.
+In contrast, the 5D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the FZ330) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark III or the Panasonic FZ330 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.